telerik/maui-docs/controls/pdfviewer/display-documents.md

 ## Visualize documents from File

-You can visualize the pdf document from a file located on a device (available since R1 2019 SP).
-You just need to pass the file path to the *Source* property of the PdfViewer control:
+You can visualize the PDF document from a file located on a device.
+You just need to pass the file path to the `Source` property of the PDF Viewer control:

 ```C#
 this.pdfViewer.Source = filePath;